Gaslight Playhouse, Inc.

 Sheryl is a reporter for the News-Sun in Kendallville and the Advance-Leader in Ligonier.
 She served as Noble County’s Bicentennial coordinator from 2013 to 2016, working with the Indiana Bicentennial Commission and the Indiana Office of Tourism Development to manage the Indiana Bicentennial Torch Relay through Noble County.
 She is a member of the Auburn Arts Commission since 1998, serving as its president since 2002.
 Sheryl’s art experiences include playing the alto saxophone from age 10 to 18 in elementary, middle and high school.
 She switched to baritone sax at Manchester College (now University) and played in Symphonic Band for three years.
 She started tap dance lessons at age 37 and continued for 13 years, performing in the studio’s annual dance review and working backstage.
 She currently takes guitar lessons with Jason Davis of Fort Wayne.
 Her chief talent is identifying the talent in others.
 She was assistant director, crew, and cast member for her church’s annual Advent dinner theater for 12 years.
 She wrote the script for the production in two of those years in order to coordinate the production’s message with the pastor’s Advent theme.
 She and her husband, Lowell, live near Fairfield Center in DeKalb County on the family farm once owned by her maternal grandparents.
 They raise Belgian draft horses, Shorthorn cattle, hay and crops with their son, Jeremy.
 Their daughter, Dawn Prentice Yingling, also lives nearby.
 She is a dancer and professional choreographer, working with the Fort Wayne Civic Theater, Youtheater, Honeywell Center and several show choirs in northeast Indiana.
 Sheryl and Lowell have five grandchildren.

-Lydia Tremaine was raised in Kendallville but now lives in Huntertown.
-She got her theatrical start in Gaslight Children’s Theatre Workshop at a young age.
+Lydia Tremaine was raised in Kendallville but now attends Trine University in Angola, IN where she studies Psychology and is a part of the university choir.
+She got her theatrical start in Gaslight Childrens' Theatre Workshop at a young age.
 Some of her favorite roles include Mary in Mary Poppins, Janet Vaan De Graaff in The Drowsy Chaperone, and Rosemary in How to Succeed.
-She also appeared as Barbara Smith in Gaslight’s Run for Your Wife, a vocalist in An Evening With Rodgers & Hammerstein, and she directed The Spell of Sleeping Beauty.
+She also appeared as Barbara Smith in Gaslight’s Run for Your Wife and Caught in The Net and she directed The Spell of Sleeping Beauty.
 You have probably heard Lydia sing around Kendallville and Fort Wayne.
-She has been featured as a vocalist in various local events.
+She has been featured as a vocalist in various local events and recently performed in Three Rivers Music Theatre Ladies Night Cabaret.
 She is also very involved in the Miss America Organization.
-She serves as Miss Indiana 2018 and advocates for her platform Act Now: Keeping the Arts Alive.
-She has won talent 12 times throughout the last four years in various local pageants, including the preliminary talent and interview awards at the Miss Indiana pageant in Zionsville, IN.
-In September of 2018, she placed in the top 15 at Miss America in Atlantic City, and won a national talent award for her vocal performance of That’s Life.
+She served as Miss Indiana 2018 and still advocates for her platform Act Now: Keeping the Arts Alive.
+In September of 2018, she placed in the top 15 at Miss America in Atlantic City and won a national talent award for her vocal performance of That’s Life.
 Lydia is currently a part time performer for Your Party Princess.
-She joined the board back in August of 2017 and is excited to direct and perform in shows.
+She joined the board back in August of 2017.